Help

 • Optimization Duration: Set "How long do you want to optimize?” to medium.

-6. Save and Start
+4. Save and Start

 Press "Save and start” to begin the optimization process.

-Target Sound
+3.1 Target Sound

 You can define the resonant frequencies of your didgeridoo, with each frequency characterized by three parameters: frequency (in Hz), impedance (which reflects how prominent or loud the frequency is), and strong>weight .
 The weight indicates the importance of each frequency in the optimization process.
-When multiple optimization targets are present, higher weights prioritize those frequencies more strongly.
+When multiple optimization targets are present, higher weights prioritize those frequencies #re strongly.

 Additionally, you can specify that the resonant frequencies should align with a musical scale.
 You can select the scale’s key, type, and assign a scale weight to control its influence on the tuning.
 Some resonant frequencies can be set manually, while others are automatically adjusted to fit the chosen scale.
 The intervals used in the scales are explained in in this Wikipedia article.

-Optimization setup
+3.2 Optimization setup

 2. Start from optimization: Continues and refines a previously completed optimization.
 Use this option if you want to further improve an existing result.

-How long do you want to optimize
+3.3 How long do you want to optimize

-Monitoring the optimization
+4. Monitoring the optimization

 The optimization has four stages: